petersonR/selectInferToolkit/README.md

 #> 4 wt                -3.19    -8.23      1.68     9.91         0.88     0.76
 ```

+Similar to the selective inference result, none of our 3 effects remain
+significant after adjusting for uncertainty in the model selection
+process.
+However, our intervals are finite, which is an improvement.

 ##### Confident null non-selections

 In this setting, we are interested in making inferences for all
 variables, including those not selected by the prime model using full
-data(i.g., using `step_ic()` or `pen_cv()` on full dataset).
-Compared to
+data (i.e., using `step_ic()` or `pen_cv()` on full dataset).
+Compared
-the previous approach, the primary difference here is that, for each
+to the previous approach, the primary difference here is that, for each
-bootstrap iteration, after applying the model same selection method to
+bootstrap iteration, after applying the model same selection method to a
-boostrap sample, we retain the coefficients for all variables,
+bootstrap sample, we retain the coefficients for *all variables,
-regardless of whether they were included in the prime model or not.
+regardless of whether they were included in the prime model or not*.
 For
 any variable not selected in a given bootstrap sample, its coefficient
 is set to zero.
 This process produces a bootstrap distribution for all
 $p$ variables, allowing us to calculate CIs by using the quantiles of